ichoosetoaccept/isminet/docs/add-structured-logging.md

 1. ✅ Set up basic logging configuration
 2. ✅ Add tests for current logging implementation
-3. 😮 Add logging to UniFi client with tests
+3. ✅ Add logging to UniFi client with tests
-4. 😮 Gradually add logging to other components with tests
+4. ✅ Add logging to models with tests
+5. 🔄 Add logging to system operations with tests
+6. 😮 Enhance error logging with context
+7. 😮 Review and optimize log levels